egalli64/docker-1/README.md

 - Log in to https://hub.docker.com/
 - Push the "Create a repository" button
 - Name it "getting-started", and create it (as public)
-- docker tag getting-started <your-user>/getting-started
+- docker tag getting-started {username}/getting-started
 - docker login
-- docker push <your-user>/getting-started
+- docker push {username}/getting-started

 ### Some useful commands
 - docker image prune -a     # remove all unused images
-- docker rmi <id>           # remove an image by id
+- docker rmi {id}           # remove an image by id